First in History: Qing Dynasty Yixing Teapots of TianQing Clay Found in US 清代天青泥紫砂壶首次被发现

 Bamboo Yixing Teapot JingYuanZhai JichangZhi mark of TianQing Clay清康熙静远斋继长制天青泥竹段壶

 Kangxi Reign of Qing dynasty (1662-1722).
 It changes color and has variations of colors, characteristic of TianQing Clay.
 JingYuanZhai is the residence name of the 17th son 允礼 of the Kangxi Emperor.

-What's interesting with this teapot is that there are a few Purple areas with this Green teapot , likely the effect of the TianQing Clay.
-This is exactly as what ZHOU Gaoqi of Ming dynasty said in his book "it shows a bizarre effect after firing".
+What's interesting with this teapot is that there are a few Purple areas with this green teapot , likely the effect of the TianQing Clay.
+This is exactly what ZHOU Gaoqi of Ming dynasty said in his book "it shows a bizarre effect after firing".

 My 3rd teapot of likely TianQing clay is the one made by YANG Pengnia.
 This one currently has a dark liver color and most likely has never been used.

 YiXing Zisha Teapot by YANG Pengnian of TianQing clay 清道光 杨彭年造天青泥泥绘合斗壶

 L 15.7cm, H 8cm.
 This teapot has been published on the baike.baidu.com for itself and TianQing clay 天青泥

 This teapot has an overall dark liver color.
 However, after soaked in water for a week, the pine leaves turned green where it is much thinner.

 This Chen Mingyuan marked pumpkin teapot has three colors at the same time: dark liver color, blue or dark grey color, and green particles under the magnification glass.

 In summary, there are five teapots here which are mostly likely of TianQing clay.
 Apparently all of them were made in the Qing dynasty.